 Designed by the agency CDA Architectes, the 6,200 m2 building was designed to accommodate the new Enedis offices for its site in Champagne-Ardenne, taking place following the demolition of two buildings.

 More respectful of the environment but also more modern and suited to current requirements, the aim of this project is to foster synergies, sharing and collaboration between not only the teams, but also the employees of the different business areas.
 As such, Enedis decided to do away with partitioned offices and opt for shared work spaces for every employee, regardless of their status within the company.

-These new-generation offices, certified HQE® Excellent, will be managed by the GAPÉO® system (Active Management of Energy Performance by Computer) and MyGapeo (remote management application), developed by Groupe GA.
+These new-generation offices, certified HQE® Excellent, will be managed by Galaxy Pilot® and remote management application, developed by Groupe GA.